-d) Silver Coin Properties
+e) Silver Coin Properties

-The Silver Coin claims are a group of thirty-two mineral claims located in the Skeena Mining Division of British Columbia.
+The Silver Coin claims are a group of thirty-two mineral claims located in the Skeena Mining Division of British Columbia where the Company had a 20% interest while its joint venture partner Jayden Resources Inc. ("Jayden") had an 80% interest.